pdufour/llm-coder/README.md

 # llm-coder
 In-browser LLM website generator. llm-coder is a great free AI solution that runs via onnx-runtime.
-No AI tools needed, just your browser (probably a deskstop), and a bit of time required.
+No AI tools needed, just your browser.
+See the live demo at [https://pdufour.github.io/llm-coder/](https://pdufour.github.io/llm-coder/).

 ![site](https://github.com/pdufour/llm-coder/raw/main/public/site-50.webp)

-See the live demo at [https://pdufour.github.io/llm-coder/](https://pdufour.github.io/llm-coder/)

 llm-coder is a completely browser-based tool that uses in-browser LLMs powered by webgpu to generate websites.